 5.6 Fourier Optics with a Lens

 A thin lens introduces a quadratic phase transformation to an incident wavefront.
-For a lens with focal length
+For a lens with focal length , its phase transfer function is (for a focusing lens, assuming it's thin and located at ).

 Consider the image example: A standard circular aperture in the Fourier plane acts as a low-pass filter, blurring the image by removing high spatial frequencies (sharp details).
 An opaque stop in the centre acts as a high-pass filter, enhancing edges and removing large-scale variations, making the man's skin appear dark while highlighting hair.